Summary of topics:

 | u e | e1 b e2 |

-The OCaml interpreter allows either terms or declarations to be typed at the prompt.
-We can think of a program as being just an OCaml expression, although later we'll see it is more complex.
+The ML interpreter allows either terms or declarations to be typed at the prompt.
+We can think of a program as being just an ML expression, although later we'll see it is more complex.

-More generally, there are many ways that an expression in OCaml can be wrong, like in English:
+More generally, there are many ways that an expression in ML can be "wrong", sort of like in English:

 Now, how do we write expressions and declarations?
-Here is a declaration of a simple function that computes the absolute value of a given integer:
+Here is a simple function declaration that computes the absolute value of a real number:

 a value.
-When you type an expression or declaration into the OCaml
+When you type an expression or declaration into the SML

 top-level, it will report both the type and the value of the expression.